Trump administration to end protected status for Haiti

-(CNN)The Trump administration has announced it will end the Temporary Protected Status designation for Haiti by July 2019.
+(CNN)The Trump administration has announced it will end the Temporary Protected Status designation for Haiti by July 2019, potentially forcing tens of thousands of Haitian immigrants to either leave the US or live in the shadows.

 TPS is an immigration status allowed by law for certain countries experiencing dire conditions, such as a natural disaster, epidemic or war.
 It protects individuals from deportation and authorizes them to work in the US.